Home

 registers the Hotspot callsigns on the DStar network.

-used to configure and test the hotspot board, and for Windows XP, a
+Step 2 - installs tools used to configure and test the hotspot board,

-special USB driver that's needed.
+and for Windows XP, a special USB driver that's needed.

-Step 3 - sets jumpers and optionally loads firmware onto the MHS board's computer chip.
+Step 3 - sets jumpers and optionally loads firmware onto the MHS board's

-- configures and tests the board using NAWinCFG and NAWinTEST.
+Step 4 - configures and tests the board using NAWinCFG and NAWinTEST.

 Step 1